 A piebald ball python is just one of the many morphs of ball pythons seen around the world.

-Those of you not familiar with a morph, this is a genetic mutation of the color of the snake.
+For those of you not familiar with a morph, this is a genetic mutation of the snake’s color.

 When a snake is a morph, this means, in this case, the ball python has morphed to look different than expected.

 The look of the ball python is different because of this genetic mutation, but it is still the same species.